TIY-Rails-1507/Rails/12_create.md

 get 'questions/:id' => 'questions#show', as: :question
 ```

-To fix this we need to define a new route for the create and place it above the 'show rule'
+To fix this we need to define a new route and place it above the 'show rule'

 ```ruby
 # app/config/routes.rb